This site requires a more recent version of Adobe Flash Player to function properly.

 Launch of new drugs

-Merck believes that its anti-PD-1 therapy for oncology and ACE inhibitor for Alzheimer’s disease have the capability to change the course of medication, and if successful, they can lift its growth outlook.
-The FDA had granted breakthrough status to its anti-PD 1 drug Keytruda (Lambrolizumab) in April, and subsequently approved it in September 2014.
-Keytruda is an investigational PD-1 specific monoclonal antibody for the treatment of advanced malignancy.
+Merck believes that its anti-PD-1 therapy for oncology and ACE inhibitor for Alzheimer’s disease have the capability to change the course of medication.
+The FDA had granted breakthrough status to its anti-PD 1 drug Keytruda (Lambrolizumab) in April 2014, and subsequently approved it in September 2014.
+Keytruda is PD-1 specific monoclonal antibody for the treatment of advanced malignancy.